State and Local Sales Tax Rates, Midyear 2017

 Five states do not have statewide sales taxes: Alaska, Delaware, Montana, New Hampshire, and Oregon.
 Of these, Alaska and Montana allow localities to charge local sales taxes.

-The border county of Salem County, New Jersey, is exempt from collecting the 7 percent statewide sales tax and instead collects a 3.5 percent local tax, a policy designed to help local retailers compete with neighboring Delaware, which foregoes a sales tax.
+It must be noted that the border county of Salem County, New Jersey, is exempt from collecting the 6.875 percent statewide sales tax and instead collects a 3.4375 percent (half-rate) tax, a policy designed to help local retailers compete with neighboring Delaware, which foregoes a sales tax.
 We represent this anomaly as a negative 0.03 percent statewide average local rate (adjusting for population as described in the methodology section below), and the combined rate reflects this subtraction.
-Despite the slightly favorable impact on the overall rate, this lower rate represents an implicit acknowledgment by New Jersey officials that their 7 percent statewide rate is uncompetitive with neighboring Delaware, which has no sales tax.
+Despite the slightly favorable impact on the overall rate, this lower rate represents an implicit acknowledgment by New Jersey officials that their 6.875 percent statewide rate is uncompetitive with neighboring Delaware, which has no sales tax.